-Customer collaboration programs produce significant reductions in packaging waste, carbon emissions, and empty kilometers according to the company’s annual Sustainability Review.
+Customer collaboration programmes produce significant reductions in packaging waste, carbon emissions, and empty kilometres according to the company’s annual Sustainability Review.

-- 1.3 million metric tons of solid waste
+- 1.3 million metric tonnes of solid waste

 - 1.7 million trees